Skip to main content

 Decide whether to call the police

-You could call the police to report threats of illegal eviction so that they have a record of the situation if things get worse.
+You can report threats of illegal eviction to the police.
+This means there will already be a record if things get worse.

-The police often do not understand the law on illegal eviction so they may tell you it’s a civil matter.
+The police sometimes do not understand the law on illegal eviction so they may tell you it’s a civil matter.

 Find out what you can expect from the police so you can decide if you want to call them.